 Étoile, Paris Opera Ballet

-Head of ballet department at Royal Swedish Ballet School (Stockholm)
+Head of ballet department, Royal Swedish Ballet School (Stockholm)

-Classical coach for the Prix de Lausanne Summer Intensive in 2019 & 2020
+Classical coach, Prix de Lausanne Summer Intensive – European Preselection 2019

-Since 2017 she is head of ballet department at Royal Swedish Ballet School in Stockholm.
+As of January 2018, she is the Head of Ballet at the Royal Swedish Ballet School in Stockholm.

 Clairemarie Osta is a Chevalier de I’Ordre de Ia Légion d’Honneur, Chevalier des Arts et Lettres and Officer de l’Ordre du mérite.